Anderson Scholarship |

 At UNI, he double-majored in economics and business

 administration, and was awarded the Glasener scholarship.
-He graduated Suma Cum Laude,
+He graduated Summa Cum Laude,

 and was selected to speak at graduation by the business administration faculty.
 Nathan received the